aspenwang-vassar/CMPU-250-Project-Group-1/data/README.md

 | Test Results | Describes the results of a medical test conducted during the patient's admission.
 Possible values include "Normal," "Abnormal," or "Inconclusive," indicating the outcome of the test. |
 | Race | Indicates the ethnicity of the patient, possible values are "White," "African American," "Hispanic," "Asian," and "Multiracial." |

+# Description of Datasets

+healthcare_dataset.csv is the original dataset downloaded from Kaggle, with no modifications. cleaned_data.csv contains all of the clearning and data preperation performed during the EDA portion of the project. full_data.csv is the dataset with correlation injected into the relationship between predictors and the outcome variable.